OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *expression* || *expression*

 > Logical and / or.
 Both operands must have type `bool`, and the result has type `bool`.
-Execution shortcuts, so that the second operand is evaluated only if the outcome is still in doubt after evaluating the first operand.
+Execution will shortcut, so that the second expression is evaluated only if the outcome is still in doubt after evaluating the first expression.

 `uint`( *expression* )